SeaGL/organization/meetings/2020/template-allhands.md

 ### Notetaking

-- "???" on the etherpad means the notetaker missed something and needs assistance capturing what was said
+- "???" means that something was missed in the notes, please assist capturing what was said
 - aim for shorthand / summary / key points (not transcript)

 ## Review previous meeting feedback